tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 </td>
 <td>

-This allows non-recursive read access to the `$APP` folder.
+This allows non-recursive read access to the application folders.

 </td>
 </tr>